Kandedriva/final_project/README.md

 #### `Technologies Used`

 Dream Job is built using the following technologies:
-`React`: The core framework for building the web application.
+React: The core framework for building the web application.
-`Bootstrap`: Utilized for creating a responsive and user-friendly design.
+Bootstrap: Utilized for creating a responsive and user-friendly design.
-`React Bootstrap`: Ensures the app is mobile-friendly.
+React Bootstrap: Ensures the app is mobile-friendly.
-`CSS and Bootstrap Style Sheets`: Used for styling the web page.
+CSS and Bootstrap Style Sheets`: Used for styling the web page.
-`React-toastify`: Provides user feedback after performing tasks.
+React-toastify: Provides user feedback after performing tasks.
-`React Hooks`: Leveraged for state management and navigation.
+React Hooks: Leveraged for state management and navigation.

 ##### `Contributing`

 We welcome contributions to improve Dream Job and make it a real-world web application.
 To contribute:

-`Fork the Repository`: Start by forking this repository to your own GitHub account.
+Fork the Repository: Start by forking this repository to your own GitHub account.
-`Create a New Branch`: Create a new branch in your forked repository for the feature or bug fix you want to work on.
+Create a New Branch: Create a new branch in your forked repository for the feature or bug fix you want to work on.
-`Make Changes and Commit`: Make your desired changes and commit them with descriptive commit messages.
+Make Changes and Commit: Make your desired changes and commit them with descriptive commit messages.
-`Push Changes`: Push your changes to your forked repository.
+Push Changes: Push your changes to your forked repository.
-`Submit a Pull Request`: Submit a pull request to the main repository for review.
+Submit a Pull Request: Submit a pull request to the main repository for review.

 # Links of the Project